 Renters insurance can also help you pay for a visitor’s injuries if someone comes to your apartment and gets into an accident.
 If the injured visitor files a claim against you, your renters insurance could protect you from personal liability.
 One thing renters insurance will not cover, however, is your medical expenses after an accident.
 If you are injured due to an accident in your apartment or in the building, you will not have coverage through your renters insurance.
 You will need to seek coverage through your health insurance or a premises liability claim instead.

 If you get into an accident in your apartment, go to the nearest doctor’s office for an exam and injury diagnosis.
 Keep copies of all relevant medical records.
 Notify your landlord about the accident.
 Take photographs of the dangerous property defect that caused your injuries.
 Then, contact a Dallas apartment injury attorney for a free legal consultation.
-A Dallas injury attorney can investigate your apartment accident and let you know if you have grounds to bring a claim against your landlord or another party for damages.
+A Dallas personal injury attorney can investigate your apartment accident and let you know if you have grounds to bring a claim against your landlord or another party for damages.

-A lawyer can help you with all the steps it takes to file a claim and fight for fair compensation.
+A slip and fall lawyer can help you with all the steps it takes to file a claim and fight for fair compensation.
 A premises liability lawsuit could hold your landlord responsible for your medical expenses, property repairs, lost wages, pain and suffering, legal fees, and other damages.
 A successful suit could also push your landlord to take his or her legal duties more seriously – potentially preventing future tenants from experiencing the same harm you did in the complex.
 Contacting the right attorney could make it easier to move forward after an apartment injury in Dallas.